tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_urdf_doc.rst

      - Currently three shape types (box, sphere_inside, sphere_outside).
    * - prune
      - Optional
-     - This executes the octree toMaxLikelihood() the prune() method prior to creating shape which will combine adjacent occupied cell into larget cells resulting in fewer shapes.
+     - This executes the octree `toMaxLikelihood()` the `prune()` method prior to creating shape which will combine adjacent occupied cell into target cells resulting in fewer shapes.

 .. list-table:: Octree Element
    :widths: 25 25 50